The Inner Workings of My Breakdown (a Dream)

 What the hell?, I ask the most gentle woman I know.

-I don’t want to hear the s-word, she hisses at me as I gently explore my wound with my fingertips, which turn pink and cause my monkeys to go full apeshit, speeding along neural interstates with very alarming news.
+I don’t want to hear the s-word, she hisses at me as I gently explore the wound with my fingertips, which turn pink and cause my monkeys to go full apeshit, speeding along neural interstates with very alarming news.

 This might be construed as an act of domestic violence, I complain pathetically.